 At LHS, we use Destiny Discover by Follett to store our library catalog.
 Use the LHS Library Catalog from any computer on or off campus.
-Sign in using your FUHSD username and password.
-You can view checkouts, fines, place holds, and renew books.
+Sign in using your FUHSD username and password to view library checkouts, fines, place holds, and renew books.
+To view textbook checkouts, scroll to the bottom of this page for instructions.

 We also use OverDrive's Sora app for eBook and audiobooks.
 You may use the LHS Overdrive account from school or home, from a web browser or on a mobile device.